demauds/artificial-intelligence-projects/README.md

 # artificial-intelligence-projects
-Respository for Artificial Intelligence course
+Respository of assignments for Artificial Intelligence course